-Following the intentional beaching of a small fleet of semi-redundant timber lighters in the winter of 1909, to strengthen the nearby eroding canal bank, the Purton Ships’ Graveyard now numbers some 96 vessels .
-Represent the largest collection of maritime artefacts on the foreshore of mainland Britain.
+Following the intentional beaching of a small fleet of semi-redundant timber lighters in the winter of 1909, to strengthen the nearby eroding canal bank, the Purton Ships’ Graveyard now number some 96 vessels to born.
+Today it represents the largest collection of maritime artefacts on the foreshore of mainland Britain.

-Following an ongoing programme of research, spanning the past two decades, it has been discovered that this wonderful collection is in real danger of being lost, in part to the ravages of time, tide and natural attrition, but more pressingly, to the destructive hand of man.
+The ongoing programme of research, and monitoring, over the past two decades, has discovered that this wonderful collection is in danger of being lost.
+In part, to the ravages of time, tide and natural attrition, but more pressingly, to the destructive hand of man.

-Sadly the site, as it stands, has little legal protection and it is this that has culminated in the formation of the Friends of Purton, a group of like dedicated, minded individuals, who, through an ongoing quest, hope to secure these remains of archaeological interest.
+Sadly the site, as it stands, has little legal protection and it is this that has culminated in the formation of the Friends of Purton, a group of like minded individuals, who, through an ongoing quest, hope to secure, through documentation these remains of archaeological interest.

 The Friends of Purton actively engaged in a systematic programme of archaeological surveying, photography and meticulous recording of each vessel for posterity.
-This is supported by an in-depth historical review much of which is reproduced here for your enjoyment.
+Much of which is reproduced here for your enjoyment.

 The Friends of Purton Society was founded by Gloucester based Maritime Historian, Paul Barnett and it was through his efforts in bringing together a representative group of growing enthusiasts that an inaugural meeting took place on 30th November 2008

 The Primary Objective of the Society is to protect and secure the as yet undefined site and abandoned vessels lying at Purton, Gloucestershire, collectively referred to as ‘The Purton Ships’ Graveyard’.

 The aims of The Friends of Purton are:

 Foster the interest of the general public, historians, archaeologists, scientists and other professionals;